loopstick/ResourcesForClasses/ShaftCoupling/README.md

-## DIY Shaft Couplers from hardware Store Tubing!
+## DIY Shaft Couplers from Hardware Store Tubing!

 Most hardware stores will have a selection of tubing which you can purchase by the foot.
 Different sizes work for different motors.